-Throughout the world the available mains voltage and its associated stability can vary greatly, making it difficult to design a power supply that meets the input range needs of all applications.
-Assuming a power supply's input specification is "close enough" to an application's desired operating voltage can lead to failures if the power supply is in fact operated outside of its limits.These failures can be defined as either component failures, system failures, or specification failures, and each will impact power supply and system performance differently.
+There are some input ranges because in the world countries the mains voltages and their stability can be different greatly, and it is difficult to design a power supply that meets the input range for all applications.
+Assuming a power supply's input specification is "close enough" to an application's desired operating voltage can lead to failures if the power supply is operated beyond its limits actually.These failures can be considered as either components failures, system failures, or others, and each failure will affect power supply and system performance differently.

-Under voltage events also have the potential to cause component failures.When operating a power supply below the minimum operating voltage, the current in many components will increase proportionally.
-The fuse, rectifier, switches, and other components that carry this increased current will all dissipate more power, leading to an increased temperature and chance of failure.
-Magnetic components, such as a power factor correction (PFC) choke, will also carry more current and as a result see their inductance drop or saturate entirely.
+Under voltage input may also cause component failures.When operating a power supply below the min. working voltage, the current in many components will increase accordingly.
+The fuse, rectifier,inductors and other components that deliver this increased current will all consume more power, resluting in an increased temperature and chance of failure.
+Magnetic components, such as a power factor correction (PFC) choke, will also deliver more current and as a result see their inductance drop or saturate entirely.